wipu25/currency_exchange/README.md

 # Store Front Currency Exchange
 The Currency Exchange application enables users to adjust currency rates for buying and selling, calculate prices accordingly, and print receipts using a thermal printer.
-Additionally, it provides a feature to display the daily transaction history.
+Additionally, it includes a feature to display transaction history. *** The application is designed exclusively for landscape orientation.
-** landscape orientation only

 ## Development
 The Currency Exchange application is built using the Flutter framework and follows the MVC (Model-View-Controller) design pattern.
 It utilizes Riverpod for dependency injection, ensuring efficient state management and scalability.
 The data is stored online using Firestore, providing secure and real-time database capabilities.
 Additionally, Firebase Crashlytics is implemented to log and monitor real-time user errors, enhancing the application's reliability and debugging process.